 Here are the best peanut butter brands in Australia, as rated by consumers in Canstar Blue’s latest review:

-Bramwell’s is a generic brand sold exclusively in ALDI supermarkets, so diehard shoppers will be glad to know their favourite superstore is stocked in quality American-style peanut butter.
+Bramwells is a generic brand sold exclusively in ALDI supermarkets, so diehard shoppers will be glad to know their favourite superstore is stocked with quality American-style peanut butter.
 The peanut content per Bramwells jar is higher than in most generic brands, with apparently less than half the sodium, and available for about $2.40 for 500g.

 This is a debate that has divided Aussies for years.
 Which is best – smooth or crunchy?
-Well (drum roll please), the majority of respondents (47%) in our survey said they prefer crunchy peanut butter over a smooth spread.
+Well (drum roll please), the majority of respondents (52%) in our survey said they prefer smooth peanut butter over a crunchy spread (34%).

-But whatever your preference of texture, it’s important to look at each product label for the peanut content (some spreads can contain less than 50% peanuts) and nutritional information.
+But whatever your preference of texture or brand is, it’s important to look at each product label for the peanut content (some spreads can contain less than 50% peanuts) and nutritional information.
 Of course, the price will also be a factor to consider.
 But if our survey results are anything to go by, you don’t always get what you pay for, so it’s worth shopping around and trying new things.

 This report was written by Canstar Blue’s home & lifestyle journalist, Tahnee-Jae Lopez-Vito.
 She’s an expert on household appliances, grooming products and all things grocery and shopping.
 In addition to translating our expert research into consumer-friendly ratings reports, Tahnee spends her time helping consumers make better-informed purchase decisions on all manner of consumer goods and services, while highlighting the best deals and anything you need to be aware of.

-Canstar Blue surveyed 3,077 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and eaten a peanut spread from a supermarket or grocer (i.e. not homemade or purchased from a market) in the last three months – in this case, 935 people.
+Canstar Blue surveyed more than 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased and eaten a peanut spread from a supermarket or grocer (i.e. not homemade or purchased from a market) in the last three months – in this case, 967 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.